cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/discovery.md

   - Over 55 year olds, who lose the most from cybercrime and fraud

 As we moved further, we shifted the focus from demographic groups and started organizing the audience by motivations.

+The closest existing service where people can report fraud is the Canadian Anti-Fraud Centre (CAFC).
+We observed phone calls at the CAFC, and also conducted interviews with potential and actual victims of cybercrime and collected accounts of witnessing and falling victim to cybercrime through a [story gathering tool](https://tell-us.cds-snc.ca).

-## What are the motivations of people who do report?
+## What are the motivations of people who report?

 Our research suggested that people who report cybercrime fall into several "archetypes".
 Not all people fall into these categories and some fall into multiple, having mmore of these motivations.